Dtronix/NexNet/README.md

 #### INexusDuplexChannel<T>
 The `INexusDuplexChannel<T>` interface provides data transmission for all types which can be serialized by [MemoryPack](https://github.com/Cysharp/MemoryPack#built-in-supported-types).
 This is the interface tuned for general usage and varying sized payloads.
 If you have an [unmanaged types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/unmanaged-types) to send, make sure to use the  `INexusDuplexUnmanagedChannel<T>` interface instead as it is fine-tuned for performance of those simple types

+Unlike the `INexusDuplexPipe`, the `INexusDuplexChannel<T>` is thread safe for writing.
+Reading should be done on a single thread.

 Acquisition is handled through the `INexusClient.CreateChannel<T>` or `SessionContext<T>.CreateChannel<T>` methods.
 If an instance is created, it should be disposed to release held resources.